EduardMe/h3_lichee/README.md

 - Made `I2C` client data global and populated this for `mt9v` as this will always be fixed.
 It is observed that it is static even on startup but anyhow after `mt9v` is initialized once `i2c` client is fixed
 - Used `V4L2_CID_GAIN` id in s_ctrl to write value on any resistor
 - To pass resistor address added one extra parameter in `v4l2_ctrl` structure
+- Disabled auto control of exposure and gain

 There is a mismatch in v4l2_control in videodev2.h lichee kernel and brandy tool chain